BLOOMINGTON-NORMAL

 electricaltrainingalliance.org

-This is the organization that we get the majority of our curriculum from in the apprenticeship.
+This is the organization that we get the majority of our curriculum for the apprenticeship.

 Les Parker- Training Director